 The following documentation must be submitted by midterm so that students may participate in the clinical training component of the course:

 Clinical sites include Little Company of Mary, Palos Community Hospital, Orland Fire Protection Dispatch, and several fire departments on the south side of Chicago.
-Successful completion of the course prepares the student to take the Illinois Department of Public Health examination for EMT-B licensure.
-After passing the examination, the student is licensed as an Emergency Medical Technician-B to provide basic life support.
+Successful completion of the course prepares the student to take the Illinois Department of Public Health examination for Emergency Medical Technician licensure.
+After passing the examination, the student is licensed as an Emergency Medical Technician to provide basic life support.

-Emergency Medical Services Certificate Program—EMT-P: technician (EMT-B) to meet licensure standards to function as an advanced life support provider (EMT-P) in accordance with the Illinois Department of Public Health Emergency Medical Services Act.
+Emergency Medical Services Certificate Program—Paramedic: Provides Emergency Medical Technicians to meet licensure standards to function as an advanced life support provider (Paramedic) in accordance with the Illinois Department of Public Health Emergency Medical Services Act.
 Upon successful completion of the EMS courses and final exam, students are eligible to take the State of Illinois Paramedic Examination.
 This exam must be passed in order to receive paramedic state licensure.
 The program is offered through Moraine Valley in cooperation with Christ Hospital and Medical Center.
 All EMS courses are taught at Christ Hospital.

 Resource: Bureau of Labor Statistics.